 Adults need ongoing feedback from practitioners as well as concrete demonstrations that they are making progress.
 For progress to occur, practitioners and students must together set clear and realistic short and long-term goals.
 As well, effective assessment will ensure placement at the proper level.
 Placement at the proper level directly relates to the ability to make progress.
 For more information, please review the previous section in this module on “Goal Setting”.

 Practitioners should continually review goals with students and acknowledge and celebrate student progress on an ongoing basis.
 They should also work with the students to revise their goals as needed.
+All changes and progress should be tracked for reporting and documentation purposes.

 Encouraging Learning Success